mwittig/thing-it-node/README.md

 `npm install thing-it-node`

-in a directory _installDir_.
+in a directory _&lt;installDir&gt;_.

-For our example above modify the file _installDir_/**configuration.js** as follows
+For our example above modify the file **_&lt;installDir&gt;_/configuration.js** as follows

-`nodeConfigurationFile : "_installDir_/examples/simple-lighting/configuration.json"`
+`nodeConfigurationFile : "&lt;installDir&gt;/examples/simple-lighting/configuration.json"`

-If you are interested, have a look at the [configuration file](./thing-it-node/examples/simple-lighting/configuration.json).
+If you are interested, have a look at the [configuration file](./thing-it-node/examples/simple-lighting/configuration.json) - the content should be self-explanatory.

-Start the thing-it-node from _installDir_ via
+Start the thing-it-node from _&lt;installDir&gt;_ via

 `node thing-it-node.js`